leftfield-geospatial/homonim/docs/cli.rst

 ``homonim`` automatically matches *source* to *reference* spectral bands when these images are either RGB or have ``center_wavelength`` metadata (as is the case with the ``homonim`` test data).
 Subsets of *source* and/or *reference* bands to use for matching can be specified with the :option:`--src-band <homonim-fuse --src-band>` and :option:`--ref-band <homonim-fuse --ref-band>` options.

-Let's *fuse* (harmonise) the red, green and blue bands of the Landsat-8 reference with the MODIS NBAR reference.
+Let's correct the red, green and blue bands of the Landsat-8 reference with the MODIS NBAR reference.
 The :option:`--src-band <homonim-fuse --src-band>` option is used to specify the Landsat-8 band numbers corresponding to red, green and blue.  ``homonim`` then finds the matching MODIS NBAR bands.

 .. code:: shell